Beltus/blog/_blog/2020-02-17-what-is-machine-learning.md

 ### 5. Others applications
 The list of machine learning applications is endless.
-So here are some other common applications Other common applications that include **medical diagnosis, self-driving cars, handwriting to text conversion, speech recognition, image compression, robotics** among many others.
+So here are some other common applications that include **medical diagnosis, self-driving cars, handwriting to text conversion, speech recognition, image compression, robotics, fraud detection** among many others.

 Hopefully, you enjoyed reading this article as much I did enjoy writing it.
 Suggestions and comments are highly appreciated.